 I’ve never seen anything like this in my lifetime.
-The novel coronavirus (COVID-19) pandemic affecting life as we know it.
+The novel coronavirus (COVID-19) pandemic disrupting life as we know it.

 It’s like someone hit the pause button and life suddenly came to a halt.
-All but the most essential stores are closed.
-Thousands of people are getting laid off work.
+All but the most essential stores are closed (now slowly reopening).
+Thousands of people are laid off from work.
 There are record-high unemployment claims and strangely there’s no traffic on the 405 freeway in Los Angeles.

 So how do we prevent getting sick and slow the spread of infection?

 The following measures are only temporary until the virus is no longer a threat.
-These suggestions will help lower the speed that the virus can spread from person to person.
+These suggestions will help lower the speed at which the virus can spread from person to person.

 That’s where we come in.
 It’s clear we have to adjust our lifestyle for a while until we get past this pandemic.
-While we can’t make you stay indoors (please do) to stay safe and stop the spread of the virus, we can offer a safe, reliable, disposable, breathable, inexpensive, FDA approved face mask with level 3 (98% filtration) protection against particles as small as 0.1 microns in size.
+While we can’t make you stay indoors (please do when possible) to stay safe and stop the spread of the virus, we can offer a safe, reliable, disposable, breathable, inexpensive, FDA approved Level 3 face mask with greater than 98% filtration protection against particles as small as 0.1 microns in size.
 (A grain of dust is 5-1000 microns.)

 Our masks are not surgical grade N95 masks (with 99.9% filtration) that doctors and healthcare workers require to interact with infected patients.
 Let’s save those for the brave healthcare workers on the front line.
 Our masks are the next best option – and highly recommended protection for the rest of us when going outside.